-- 1. Select the Start button, select Settings, and then select Update & Security. - Select Windows Update, and then follow the on-screen instructions. - To schedule a time for installing updates, select Advanced Options, and then follow the on-screen instructions.
+- 1. Select the Start button, select Settings, and then select Windows Update. - 2.
+Follow the on-screen instructions. - 3.
+To schedule a time for installing updates, select Advanced Options, and then follow the on-screen instructions.

 Using HP Client Security (select products only)